mobxjs/mobx/docs/refguide/autorun.md

 To cancel the `when` prematurely, it is possible to call `.cancel()` on the promise returned by `when`.

+## Rules

+There are a few rules that apply to any reactive context:

+1. Affected reactions run by default immediately (synchronously) if an observable is changed.
+However, they won't run before the end of the current outermost (trans)action.
+2. Autorun tracks only the observables that are read during the synchronous execution of the provided function, but it won't track anything that happens asynchronously.
+3. Autorun won't track observables that are read by an action invoked by the autorun, as actions are always _untracked_.

+For a more examples on what precisely MobX will and won't react to, see [what does MobX react to](what-does-mobx-react-to.md).
+For a detailed technical breakdown on how tracking works, read [Becoming fully reactive: an in-depth explanation of MobX](https://hackernoon.com/becoming-fully-reactive-an-in-depth-explanation-of-mobservable-55995262a254)

 ## Always dispose reactions

 The functions passed to `autorun`, `reaction`, `when` are only garbage collected if all objects they observe are garbage collected themselves; in principle they keep waiting forever for new changes to happen in the observables they use.